fmiguelgodinho/dsliot-prototype-difctunl/README.md

 5. To inspect the network you have just launched use `docker ps`.
 All 20 peer nodes and 4 orderer nodes should be up and running, together with their respective chaincode containers, CouchDB instances and consensus cluster nodes (either Kafka or BFT-SMaRt).

-The network will default to a lenient threshold signature endorsement policy which allows all nodes
+The network will default to a lenient threshold signature endorsement policy which allows all nodes to sign a given transaction.
+This can be changed by modifying the `CHAINCODE_ENDORSEMENT_POLICY` and `ENDORSEMENT_SIGNATURE_SCHEME` environment variables in the beggining of the `start.sh` script.
+The first flag is the standard endorsement Hyperledger Fabric policy configuration, while the second is what allows the blockchain to decide whether to use threshold signatures or multi-signatures to sign and verify transactions.
+These flags will be used to initiate the test chaincode named `xcc` provided in `chaincode\xcc`.
+It's important to note that these configurations are related with chaincode configuration and not with the network itself, which could be running different and multiple chaincodes.

+## Open issues

+* At the moment we have no utility for generating threshold signature keys.
+Thus, the prototype only allows using the RSA threshold signatures with a modulus size of 2048 bits set in the configuration files.

 ## Source-code